yusefmosiah/Choir.chat/docs/evolution_naming.md

 This evolution is not merely semantic.
 It reflects a deeper understanding of the system's core principles, a refinement of its purpose, a recognition of its potential. **Post Chain** is the name that embodies the platform's essence: a simple, powerful, and elegant system for building collective intelligence, one post at a time.
 It is easy to say, and means what it says.
 It is direct.

-This document will be integrated into **Level 1: Basic Mechanics**, as it describes the evolution of the core interaction model.